RBAC

 This set of permissions gives her:

-- A full access to the topic
+- Full access to both the topic

 alice-private-topic